totuni/esp-studio-examplesII/InputStreams/source/README.md

 #### Connector Variants

-Multiple `fs` connectors are defined for this window to illustrate different ingestion behaviors:
+Multiple connectors are defined for this window to illustrate different ingestion behaviors:

 1. **iss_input**